 \subsection{Knowledge Retriever}

-Due to the popularity of hallucinations of LLMs, the internal knowledge is unreliable.
+Due to the ubiquity of LLM hallucinations, the internal knowledge is unreliable.
 Therefore, the models rely on external knowledge to verify.
-We adopt sophisticated Contriever-MS MARCO \cite{izacard2021unsupervised} as our retriever, which is designed by contrastive learning, achieving good performance on document retrieval.
+We adopt sophisticated \emph{Contriever-MS MARCO} \cite{izacard2021unsupervised} as our retriever, which is designed by contrastive learning, achieving good performance on document retrieval.

-We use Wikipedia as our knowledge source and divide each article into fixed-length passages, as the full article length is often too long for large language models to process effectively.
+We use Wikipedia as our knowledge source, dividing each article into fixed-length passages, since full articles are often too long for LLMs to process.